 net start msiserver

-- Once over, Restart Windows so that changes made come into effect from the next login.
+- Once over, Restart Windows so that the changes made come into effect from the next login.

 Sign back into Windows and try to perform Windows Update again.
 If the problem still exists, try the next fix.